 International Conference of Councils on Economic Policy

 The first „International Conference of Councils on Economic Policy“ was initiated in 2016 by the German Council of Economic Experts and took place in Berlin.
 These conferences serve as a platform for intensified communication and cooperation on an international level.
 Their participants are different institutions and councils on economic policy from all over the world.
-In 2018, the third edition of the conference was held in The Hague by invitation of the Dutch CPB.

 2018 - The Hague, CPB